apache/directory-fortress-core/README-LOAD-TESTING.md

 mvn verify -Ploadtest -Dtype=ftAddUser -Dqualifier=A1 -Dverify=true -Dsleep=30 -Dupdate=true -Dou=loadtestu -Drole=jmeterrole -Dpassword=secret
 ```

 This test adds users.
-It uses these system properties to define behavior:
+The following system properties are passed on thet command line to define behavior:
+ - type             <-- every test has one of these
  - qualifier=A1     <-- construct userid: hostname + qualifier + counter
  - verify=true      <-- read after operation to verify success
+ - sleep=30         <-- sleep this many milliseconds between ops
  - update=true      <-- edit user's description if set to true
- - sleep=30         <-- sleep this many milliseconds between ops
  - ou=loadtestu     <-- required attribute on user and must exist in user ou tree prior to test
  - role=jmeterrole  <-- optional attribute on user
- - hostname=foo     <-- optional override to fortress.properties.
-For distributing load across servers in a multi-provider env.
  - password=secret  <-- optional override to default.

-- These props (except hostname) may also be set as jmeter properties.
+It may have been more convenient to set these in the jmeter config files instead.
+Choose the approach that works in your test setup.

 B. Delete Users:

 ```bash
 mvn verify -Ploadtest -Dtype=ftDelUser -Dqualifier=A1
 ```

+Here the delete user is being called.
+It requires only a qualifier to identify the batch of users being targeted.

 C. Check Users: